mmontes11/PhotoAlbum/README.md

 photoalbum
 ==========

-A Java EE web application developed with Wicket + Spring + Hibernate with its corresponding REST service developed with Jersey
+A Wicket + Spring + Hibernate web application with its corresponding Jersey REST service